Somatic and Experiential

 I am autistic and non-binary and feel a responsibility to do healing work with my neurodivergent and queer community, in a way that works for us.

 I care about and like my clients.
-As a therapist, I’m the same with you as I am with my friends—honest, playful, patient, and calm.
-Although I have some expertise in therapeutic techniques, you are the expert of your own experience and what works for you.
+As a therapist, I’m similar with you as I am with my friends—honest, playful, patient, and calm.
+Although I have expertise in therapeutic techniques, you are the expert of your own experience and what works for you.

 I co-create the therapeutic space with you.
 We decide together what kind of approach works for you, every time we meet.
 I celebrate and actively welcome your feedback as a basic foundation of building trust.